 Hunterdon Central entered the new millennium with growing enrollments, a rapidly changing workforce, and new district leadership.
 Dr. LeRoy Seitz was hired as the district’s sixth superintendent in the fall of 2000.
 Under his leadership, the District was awarded a Blue Ribbon School of Excellence status for the second time, in 2002.
 The high school’s curriculum was expanded to provide more advanced and rigorous academic courses, and a new building plan was developed to meet the challenge of ever increasing enrollments.
 In early 2005, construction began on a new campus expansion, which was completed in 2007.

 On July 1, 2017, Jeffrey Moore, Ed.D., became the ninth Superintendent of Hunterdon Central Regional High School.
 During the 2017-2018 school year, Dr. Moore spearheaded a comprehensive strategic planning process for the District.
-The initiative began by examining the District's existing mission/vision statement and moved into crafting new language to support continued innovation in the coming years.
 In 2018-2019, after conducting a comprehensive survey of all District constituents and engaging all shareholders in the planning process, Dr. Moore released "Destinations ...
 The Strategic Plan for Hunterdon Central Regional High School".